-Before moving to London, Catherine spent over ten years in the European telecom industry as a business developer.
+Before moving to London, Catherine worked the European telecom industry as a business developer.
 She was educated at international schools in the US, France and the UK, and holds a BA in Business Administration from the University of Humberside.

 Co-founder and Director

 Niklas Zennström is CEO and Founding Partner at Atomico.
 He is an experienced technology investor and entrepreneur, having previously co-founded and managed globally successful technology companies including Skype, Kazaa and Joltid.